bestofjs/bestofjs-weekly/data/collections/stories/story-082.md

 number: 82
 ---

-_Neo.mjs_, the UI framework that runs on web workers is still the project growing at the fastest pace.
+This week too _Neo.mjs_, the UI framework that runs on web workers is the project growing at the fastest pace.

 In terms of number of stars added this week, _Tesseract.js_ is at the top.